Easy Sausage Casserole

 Putting sausages in a casserole is not necessarily the most obvious thing to do, but it makes for a very easy and very tasty meal.
 The sausages are softer than when grilled or baked in the oven and of course, they take on the flavours of the seasoning in your stock, and the leeks.
 Last time I cooked this sausage and leek casserole, I used some left over stock from this to add to gravy for roast chicken, which was very delicious.

 This sausage and leek casserole is a real, comforting, winter warmer.
 Serve with plenty of mashed potato and mashed swede

 Sausage And Leek Casserole

 Leeks are in season in the winter months and can add flavour to any dish.
 This is a dish that can be vegetarian too – just use vegetarian sausages.
 I made two casseroles at the same time, as I was feeding vegetarians and meat eaters.
 It is an easy solution when you need to please both!
 I used Linda MacCartney vegetarian sausages – available in most supermarkets and local health food stores.
-Clearly, you could make your own and I would appreciate any good vegetarian sausage recipes you may have to share.

 When buying meat sausages, I always buy good quality, where possible from a local butcher, Farmers Market or local grocers.
 I wouldn’t recommend going for budget sausages as unfortunately the quality will probably be poor.
 You can check the meat content by looking at the small print – or if you buy from a local butcher you can ask!
 When buying your leeks, don’t just assume the supermarket will be the best place.